Types of Degrees Anesthesiologist Assistant Majors Are Getting

 Salaries According to BLS

 Anesthesiologist Assistant majors often go into careers where salaries can range from $34,540 to $108,430 (25th to 75th percentile).
 This range includes all degree levels, so you may expect those with a more advanced degree to make more while those with less advanced degrees will typically make less.

 To put that into context, according to BLS data from the first quarter of 2020, the typical high school graduate makes between $30,000 and $57,900 a year (25th through 75th percentile).
 The average person with a bachelor’s degree (any field) makes between $45,600 and $99,000.
 Advanced degree holders make the most with salaries between $55,600 and $125,400.

 Amount of Education Required for Careers Related to Anesthesiologist Assistant

-Some careers associated with anesthesiologist assistant require an advanced degree while some may not even require a bachelor’s.
+Some degrees associated with anesthesiologist assistant may require an advanced degree, while others may not even require a bachelor’s in the field.
 Whatever the case may be, pursuing more education usually means that more career options will be available to you.

 |Education Level||Percentage of Workers|